Grenada citizenship

 Tax optimisation

-Grenada taxation may benefit residents as income and capital received outside the country are not taxed.
-Grenada has no taxes on wealth, inheritance and capital gains.
+Grenada taxation may benefit residents as income and capital received from outside the country are not taxed.
+There are no taxes on wealth, inheritance, or capital gains.

-- 28%— on the income of companies earned in the country;
+• 28% — on the income of companies earned within the country;

 Investment return

-The Grenada CBI programme offers investors to purchase shares in tourism infrastructure projects.
-During ownership, the property can be rented out and bring an income of 2 to 5% per annum.
+The Grenada citizenship program allows investors to purchase shares in tourism infrastructure projects.
+During ownership, properties can be rented out, yielding an income of 2 to 5% per annum.
 After 5 years, the property can be sold at a profit.

 Convenient service

-The processing is remote and confidential through a licensed programme agent like Immigrant Invest.
+The process is remote and confidential, conducted through a licensed program agent such as Immigrant Invest.

 PDF, 36 pages, 12 MB